• Skip to Content

 Nature of the Program

 Students will be able to recognize the relevant issues in cybersecurity and have knowledge in the areas: data security, software security, system security, human security, organizational security and societal security.
 Students will be able to apply the ethical aspects and cyber laws in each cybersecurity area.
-The Statler College is currently seeking ABET accreditation for the cybersecurity program.
+The Bachelor of Science degree in cybersecurity is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Program Criteria for Cybersecurity

 Curriculum in Cybersecurity